Low-risk prostate cancer: Active surveillance or treatment?

 • The cancer hasn’t spread to any lymph nodes or led to the growth of tumors (metastases) in other parts of the body.

 Even if the can be worrying: Low-risk prostate cancer grows only very slowly, or sometimes doesn't grow at all.
 So the chances of recovery are very good.
-Over a time period of 10 years, only 1 out of 100 men who have low-risk prostate cancer will die of this disease.
-In other words: 99 out of 100 men will not die of prostate cancer in the 10 years after it is diagnosed.
+Over a time period of 15 years, about 3 out of 100 men who have low-risk prostate cancer will die of this disease.
+In other words, about 97 out of 100 men will not die of prostate cancer in the 15 years after it is diagnosed.

-There are various ways to deal with low-risk prostate cancer.
+There are different ways to deal with the cancer.
 All of the options have their pros and cons.
 So it's a good idea to get enough information and discuss the options with your doctors before making a decision.

 What are the treatment options for low-risk prostate cancer?